TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Notably, this vision diverges from the popular concept of Web 3.0, which is characterised as an 'Internet of Value.'
 Instead, our focus is on the transformative potential of integrations made possible by accessible and universal trust anchors.

-# Token as the Trust Anchor
+# Smart Token as the Trust Anchor

 The preceding chapter outlined a vision for a web populated by ubiquitous trust anchors.
 This chapter posits that these trust anchors should assume the form of tokens.
 We will explore why tokens are suitable as trust anchors, discuss the technical and layered design implications, and introduce a new design requirement for the type of tokens suitable for trust anchors: smart tokens.

+## Token as the Trust Anchor

 Reflecting on the case of Google Pay/Google Wallet as a trust anchor, one might envision a decentralised trust anchor as a similar entity, such as a hypothetical "DecentWallet."
 However, this paper argues that the trust anchors should be tokens.

 This argument rests on two main premises: one concerning trust and the other concerning layered design.

-## Trust Anchors: Tokens, not Platforms
+### Premise 1: Trust is on the Tokens, not on the Platforms

 Firstly, regarding trust, we argue that tokens, not software or platforms, are the actual focal points of trust dependency.